cpswarm/complex_behaviors/sar/README.md

 * `logging` (boolean, default: `false`)
   Whether to log data to bag files.
 * `udp_port_obc` (integer, default: `14540 + id`)
-  The port number at which the simulated on board computer running MAVROS listens to incoming connections.
+  The UDP port at which the simulated on board computer running MAVROS listens to incoming connections from the simulated flight controller PX4.
-* `udp_port_fcu` (integer, default: `14550 + id`)
+* `udp_port_fcu` (integer, default: `14580 + id`)
-  The port number at which the simulated flight controller PX4 listens for incoming connections from the on board computer.
+  The UDP port at which the simulated flight controller PX4 listens for incoming connections from the on board computer.
 * `udp_port_sim` (integer, default: `14560 + id`)
+  The UDP port which the simulated flight controller PX4 uses to communicate with the simulator.
+* `tcp_port_sim` (integer, default: `4560 + id`)
-  The port number which the simulated flight controller PX4 uses to communicate with the simulator.
+  The TCP port which the simulated flight controller PX4 uses to communicate with the simulator.

 ### Hardware
 To run the code on deployed on real hardware, execute the launch file